-The cost tables used are an integration of information received from local builders, AIA documents, and nationally recognized valuation publications for real property improvements.
+The cost tables used are an integration of information received from local builders, AIA documents, and nationally recognized valuation publications for all property types.
 The real property valuation schedules are reviewed annually using the information available.
-The valuation schedule incorporated into the IVS Industrial Plant database is updated annually using a calculated index factor compiled from data in the Chemical Engineering Magazine.
+Similarly, we use a calculated index factor compiled from data in the Chemical Engineering Magazine to adjust our tank farm models.

 HCAD develops schedules based on nationally recognized valuation publication depreciation factors for use in the valuation of all business and industrial personal property.
-In IVS, 6 of the most common light industrial SIC codes include model values.
+In the division, six of the most common light industrial SIC codes include model values.
 These models are updated regularly and are used to estimate the value of new accounts and those in which no rendition was filed.
-The contract appraisal firms use similar schedules and methodologies based on their experience in valuing the real and personal property.
+The contract appraisal firms use similar schedules and methodologies based on their experience in valuing real and personal property.